01-edu/public/doc/create-steps.md

    <img width="450" alt="Capture d’écran 2019-04-22 à 15 58 21" src="https://user-images.githubusercontent.com/35296671/56507180-6afb8600-6518-11e9-97a5-4dcff8f0a069.png">

-   * The title of your object will be the title displayed for the step you're creating.
+   * The title of your object will be the title displayed to your candidates (for the step you're creating).
 Use a intellegible title for your user.
+     * NB : you can always edit it in the *Admin*
-   * This object must have the same type as your major object ("signup" for the sign up phase, "onboarding" for the administration part of the onboarding)
+   * This object must have the same type as its future parent object ("signup" or "onboarding").

 > Your step is then available in the *Admin*.
 You can find it in the section of its type (*SignUp* or *Onboarding*) or thanks to the search bar of the cursus object's page.